 You may have heard that recycling is an integral part of the Japanese life.
 There are plenty of second-hand shops for all kinds of stuff: electronics, furniture, regular fashion, haute couture fashion, books, CDs and DVDs (yes, these are still big in Japan).

 Book-off is a major chain for second-hand stuffs including electronics and furniture.
 Their branch shops that sell electronics and furniture are called “Book Off Super Bazaar” at Hachioji, Oomori, Ofuna, etc. Other second-hand store that I know are called Treasure Factory.
-The quality of products greatly vary, but it’s usually you-get-what-you-pay-for.
+Ask your Google Assistant to search for “recycle shop”.
+The quality of products at these shops greatly vary, but you-get-what-you-pay-for.
 I think the selection of furniture at recycle shops are usually not so great, but electronics are fine.

 If you buy at the shops, they can arrange delivery and will install the stuffs for you.
 Before going there, make sure you have your full address, phone number, and the delivery time that you want.
 Delivery time are usually offered in five periods: morning (until 12:00), afternoon 1 (12:00-14:00), afternoon 2 (14:00-16:00), evening (16:00-18:00), and night (18:00-20:00).